real work, not demos

 The sprint does not end with a slide deck.
-It ends with working AI routines, clear safety rules, and a realistic 90-day plan the team can continue using.
+It ends with checked workflow drafts, clear safety rules, consulting documentation, and a realistic implementation proposal.
+The team can then decide deliberately: stop, follow-up sprint, or separate implementation package.

 The selected role as a concrete flow with data sources, approval points, risks, and handovers.